IBM/SpectrumScaleAutomation/README.md

 - copy the required components (files) to the respective nodes into the appropriate directory
 - install the custom events file (more information below).
 - adjust parameters in the launcher, backup and migrate script (more information below)
-- test the launcher and the operations
+- test the launcher and the operations.
+Note that launcher does not write output the the console (STDOUT) but into a log file located in `/var/log/automation`
 - schedule the launcher using a scheduler, e.g. cron

 Find below further guidance to adjust and configure this framework.